 24. Students must attend and participate as required in all aspects of their programme of study.
 This includes being available for teaching sessions, assessment, examination and meeting Student Adviser(s), Programme Directors or Cohort Leads or supervisors face-to-face and/or electronically.
-Except when registered on a designated online or distance learning programme, or where remote participation is specifically stated, students are expected to attend and participate in person.
+Except when registered on an online or distance learning programme, or where remote participation is specifically stated, students are expected to attend and participate in person, including during the period spent working on a dissertation or research project (with the exception of periods offered for resubmission of postgraduate taught dissertations or research projects, where in-person attendance may not be required - see the Guidance on Resubmission of Postgraduate Taught Dissertations and Research Projects).
 The Degree Programme Table and programme handbook sets out programme requirements for attendance and participation.
 Certain students' visa conditions may require the University to monitor attendance and participation in specific ways.
+Non-attendance and non-engagement may affect a student's visa sponsorship status.